 - The military’s close proximity to nuclear weapons testing

 - Other chemical weapons that may disperse radioactive isotopes

-Vietnam veterans who develop respiratory cancers after exposure to Agent Orange or other herbicides don’t need proof of service connection.
+Vietnam veterans who develop respiratory cancers after exposure to either Agent Orange or other herbicides don’t need proof.
 Instead, they should qualify for full VA health care and disability benefits automatically.

-If you have a respiratory illness that you believe is service-connected, you may qualify for VA disability benefits.
-You can also meet with a VA-accredited attorney who can answer your disability claim questions for free.
-To see if you may qualify for free legal assistance, click the button below now to start your free evaluation.
+If you have a respiratory illness you believe is service-connected, then you may qualify for VA disability benefits.
+You can also consult a VA-accredited attorney who’ll answer your claim questions for free.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!